-15.4.1 Boolean Conversion
+16.4.1 Boolean Conversion

-$Boolean\ conversion\ {\rm maps}\ {\rm any\ object}\ o\ {\rm into}\ a\ {\rm boolean}.$ Boolean conversion is defined by the function application a dynamically typed language, it requires a dynamic check.
-Sophisticated virtual machines can minimize the penalty involved.
+$Boolean\ conversion$ maps any object o into a boolean.
+Boolean conversion is defined by the function application machines can minimize the penalty involved.
 Alas, Dart must be compiled into Javascript.
 Boolean conversion allows this to be done efficiently.